Need Help? Teen Line is here. ┃ CALL 800-852-8336 Nationwide (6 PM - 10 PM PST)┃ (6 PM - 9 PM PST) ┃EMAIL US

 Text "STOP" to opt out.

 Standard message and data rates may apply.
 Terms & Conditions.

 What to expect when you call or text Teen Line:

 When you call or text Teen Line, another teen will be there to listen, understand, and answer your questions.
 Many of our callers are talking to someone about what they’re going through for the first time.
 Our teen listeners are aware of that and try to make you as comfortable as possible.

 When you call or text Teen Line, we won’t judge you or tell you what to do.
 We will listen to you and work with you to find a way to improve your situation.
-Find here some questions we receive about our line.

 Who is Going to Answer my Call or Text?

 Our volunteers, who are high school students from Los Angeles, California, will answer your call.
 Our volunteers - who we call “Listeners” - receive over 100 hours of training from mental health professionals and key partners so that they can respond, understand and anticipate the needs of the teens reaching out.